makerspace/makeradmin/README.md

 ```

 After the forwarding has started, you'll need to copy the signing secret it gives you, and put it in your own `.env` file in the key `STRIPE_SIGNING_SECRET`.

+### Setting up Stripe subscription products

+When using stripe, subscriptions need to be configured via the stripe website.
+These subscriptions will automatically be turned into makeradmin products so that members can purchase them.

+The configuration needed on stripe is:

+* Create a product for base membership.
+Add the metadata "subscription_type"="membership"
+  * Add a yearly price, and add the metadata "price_type"="recurring"
+* Create a product for makerspace access.
+Add the metadata "subscription_type"="labaccess"
+  * Add a monthly price, and add the metadata "price_type"="recurring"
+  * Add a price for N months, where N is the binding period as specified in `stripe_subscriptions.py->BINDING_PERIOD`.
+The price should be N times the recurring price.
+Add the metadata "price_type"="binding_period"

+If you try to access any page which needs these products (e.g. the registration page, or the member page), makeradmin will fetch them from stripe and do a bunch of validation checks.